SecOpsNews/news/index.md

 - [SecurityWeek] Canadian Airline WestJet Hit by Cyberattack - 1 day ago
 - [RegisterSec] How collaborative security can build you a better business - 1 day ago
 - [HackerNews] Malicious PyPI Package Masquerades as Chimera Module to Steal AWS, CI/CD, and macOS Data - 1 day ago
-- [RegisterSoftware] VMware and Siemens spar over where to stage software licence showdown - 1 day ago
+- [RegisterSoftware] VMware and Siemens spar over where to stage software licence showdown - 2 days ago
-- [RegisterSec] Armored cash transport trucks allegedly hauled money for $190 million crypto-laundering scheme - 1 day ago
-- [RegisterSec] Dems demand audit of CVE program as Federal funding remains uncertain - 1 day ago
-- [BleepingComputer] ChatGPT's AI coder Codex now lets you choose the best solution - 1 day ago
-- [BleepingComputer] ChatGPT Search gets an upgrade as OpenAI takes aim at Google - 1 day ago
-- [BleepingComputer] Over 46,000 Grafana instances exposed to account takeover bug - 1 day ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 1 month ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 1 month ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 1 month ago